gingerly-ui/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints putchar and a newline
+prints the alphabet in lc